What is the main secret that Walter Russell unfolded of our universe?

-Most probably many of you have not heard this name and, if I insist, perhaps you would include him among poets, politicians or who knows if bankers in the history of humanity.
-However, Walter Russell was a contemporary scientist of Tesla, Einstein or Schrodinger and as incredible or more than all of them.
+Most of you are probably not familiar with this name and, if I insist, perhaps you would include him among the poets, politicians or who knows whether bankers of human history.
+However, Walter Russell was a contemporary scientist of Tesla, Einstein or Schrodinger and as incredible or more so than all of them.
 Why then is he not so well known?
-What makes you have not ever heard his theories in the field of quantum physics, theoretical physics, electromagnetism, chemistry, or astronomy?
-The main factor is that his theories are so revolutionary, they break with so many dogmas, that his friend Nikola Tesla once told him: «Keep them locked in a safe and mark that should not be opened for a thousand years, when humanity more advanced is prepared to understand them» .
+What makes us not have ever heard his theories in the field of quantum physics, theoretical physics, electromagnetism, chemistry or astronomy?
+The main factor is that his theories are so revolutionary, they break with so many dogmas, that his friend Nikola Tesla once said to him: «Keep them locked up in a safe and put them in such a way that they cannot be opened for another thousand years, when the most advanced humanity will be ready to understand them» .

-That’ s how amazing it is, not because they have been shown to be inconsistent but because of our still limited knowledge to be able to demonstrate or even assimilate them.
+That’ s how incredible, not because they have been proven to be inconsistent, but because of our still limited knowledge to be able to demonstrate or even assimilate them.

-However, lately science is accepting certain licenses that until a few years ago were believed to be implausible.
-Such as that mind and matter, in some way still unclear, mutually disturb each other at the atomic level.
-And this leads me to think that perhaps the time has come when, with a much more open and mature mind than in the times of the First World War, we could open the safe of Russell’s theories.
+However, lately science is accepting certain liberties that until a few years ago were believed to be implausible; such as that mind and matter, in some way not yet clarified, disturb each other at the atomic level.
+And this leads me to think that perhaps the time has come when, with a much more open and mature mind than at the time of the First World War, we can unlock the safe of Russell’s theories.

-Anyway, what I wanted to talk about today, and that’s why the title of the article, is the main puzzle of science today: the dark photon.
-The one that supposedly is part of dark matter and energy, the key to our universe, ninety percent of our entire world.
-An element that is believed to exist due to the consequences that it produces, but nobody has managed to observe or capture it even with special detectors, despite being spending billions of dollars on it.
+Well, what I would like to talk to you about, and that’s why the title of the article, is the main enigma of science today: the dark photon; the one that supposedly forms part of dark matter and energy, the key to our universe, ninety percent of our entire world.
+An element that is believed to exist because of the consequences it produces, but no one has managed to observe or capture it yet, not even with special detectors, despite spending billions of dollars on it.

-And why does Walter Russell appear in all this?
-Very simply, one of his most brilliant contributions to the world of the human being is his wonderful periodic table of the elements (Fig 2), completely different from anything you know.
-The day I discovered it was for me as an incredible revelation.
-Finally someone showed me the building blocks of life, the atoms, in a harmonic and uniform, regular and perfect succession.
-It was what motivated me to delve into it.
+And what does Walter Russell have to do with all this?
+What secret does he keep?
+You might say.
+Very simple, one of his most brilliant contributions to the world of human beings is his wonderful periodic table of elements (Fig 2), completely different from anything you know.
+The day I discovered it, it was like an amazing revelation: Finally someone was showing me the bricks of life, the atoms, in a harmonious and uniform, regular and perfect succession.
+It was the reason for me to go deeper in to him.

-Here it is the periodic table of the elements that is studied today so that you can compare it with that of Walter Russell that very few know:
+Here you have the periodic table of elements studied today so that you can compare it with Walter Russell’s that very few know:

-As you can see, his is an almost perfect Fibonacci spiral that spreads out into a sine wave that he separates into octaves, thus organizing the atoms.
-In their arrangement of the elements on that revolutionary natural helix, inert gases, those atoms that do not interact with any other, are interspersed with the rest forming an axis that is located in the center of the set.
-In a perfect straight line, like the more important pillars.
+As you can see, his is an almost perfect Fibonacci spiral which when extended forms a sinusoidal wave that he separates into octaves, thus organizing the atoms.
+In his arrangement of the elements on this revolutionary natural helix, the inert gases, those atoms which do not interact with any other, are interspersed with the rest forming an axis which is situated in the center of the whole, in a perfect straight line, like the most important pillars.
 This cannot be a coincidence.
-Thanks to his table, it was able to discover various elements for science that were unknown.
-Many names that are seen in it seem strange because even today they have not been discovered yet or have ended up giving other names.
+Thanks to his table, he managed to discover several elements for science that were unknown at the time.
+Many names seen on it seem strange because even today they have not yet been discovered or given other names.

-If you enlarge the image, you will see that in its table all the elements flow and are placed with millimeter precision next to each other without having to force them as a tetris of dubious criteria, in a structure without clear order, not attractive and so little balanced or symmetrical as in the current one.
-What caught my attention the most and is also so related to the secret of the universe?
-That for this visionary, and this was written in the nineteen hundred, his periodic table does not start with hydrogen, the supposedly smallest element for us today.
-No, indeed, for him there is a complete set of elements with atomic mass less than hydrogen, which according to him is out of our perception.
-Furthermore, between H2 and Helium he places six elements not yet discovered or considered isotopes to this day and that he was the first to reveal, such as Deuterium and Tritium.
-The hydrogen curiously places it somewhere in between.
+If you enlarge the Walter’s table image, you will see how all the elements flow and are placed with perfect precision one after the other without having to force them like a Tetris of dubious criteria, in a structure of unclear order, not at all attractive and as unbalanced or asymmetric as the current one.
+What struck me most and is also so related to the secret of the universe?
+That for this visionary, and he wrote this in nineteen hundred, his periodic table does not begin with hydrogen, the supposedly smallest element for us today.
+No, indeed, in his table there is a complete set of elements with atomic mass lower than hydrogen which, according to him, is beyond our perception.
+Moreover, between H2 and Helium he places six elements not yet discovered or considered to be isotopes today and which he was the first to reveal, such as Deuterium and Tritium.
+Hydrogen, curiously, he places somewhere in between…

-This could seem crazy, but today with the search for that dark photon has begun to take on reality.
-What if that particle that scientists are looking for was not one, but dozens of different elements?
+This may seem crazy, but today, with the search for the dark photon, it has begun to take on the appearance of reality.
+What if that particle that scientists are looking for is not just one, but dozens of different elements?
 Why should ninety percent of all matter belong to a single particle?
 What if Walter Russell a hundred years ago already revealed to us the greatest secret of humanity?
-You will understand my admiration now, who could conceive that in our own world there is a whole material cosmos that lives with us, but that we cannot perceive.
+I think you will now understand my admiration for him.
+Who could conceive that in our own world there is a whole material cosmos that coexists with us, but which we cannot perceive.

 About the genius

-From his biography I will highlight a prodigious fact and that in itself would fit for a film, a curiosity that surely marked that vision of the cosmos.
-He explain that during his life he suffered several near-death experiences.
-He crossed the threshold with the beyond and get back alive.
+From his biography I will highlight a prodigious fact that in itself would be enough for a film, a curiosity that surely marked his vision of the cosmos: He explains that during his life he suffered several near-death experiences.
+He crossed the threshold with the beyond and came back alive.
 In one of them, after being struck by lightning and remaining in a coma, he began to write his theories and drawings.
-Probably from there he brought his unique explanation of the universe.
-He was also multifaceted, as was Leonardo Da Vinci.
-Painter, poet, sculptor, architect, scientist… A genius scientist-philosopher in the category of Plato or Aristotle, perhaps, as Tesla said, too advanced in his time.
+It was probably from there that he brought his unique explanation of the universe.
+He was also enormously versatile, like Leonardo Da Vinci; painter, poet, sculptor, architect, scientist… A scientific-philosophical genius at the same rank of Plato or Aristotle.
+Perhaps, as Tesla said, too far ahead of his time.

-I did not want to go deeper into his other revolutionary ideas regarding electromagnetism or gravity in their magnificent unification of forces; or that light is everything and that matter is nothing but concentrated light by the atoms’ own electromagnetic force; as well as his unifying idea of the generation of galaxies and solar systems, because it would take us many more complex articles.
-For Walter Russel everything is governed by the same laws and properties, from atoms to galaxies.
-That was its main virtue, joining forces and apparently disparate phenomena.
+I did not want to go into his other revolutionary ideas regarding electromagnetism or gravity in its magnificent unification of forces; or that light is everything and matter is nothing more than light concentrated by the electromagnetic force of atoms themselves; as well as his unifying idea of the generation of galaxies and solar systems, because it would take us many more complex articles.
+For Walter Russell everything is governed by the same laws and properties, from atoms to galaxies.
+That was his main virtue, bringing together seemingly disparate forces and phenomena.
 His secret?
-In his own words, study the Cause and not the Effect, unlike science today.
-The Effect is nothing more than an illusion of perception, the Cause is reality.
-That is why it is so difficult for us to understand it, because we only perceive the effects.
+In his own words, to study Cause and not Effect, unlike science today.
+The Effect is nothing more than an illusion of perception, the Cause is reality, that is why we find it so difficult to understand it, because we only perceive the effects.

-As you can see, Walter Russell was more than just a human being, he opened our eyes to the fact that this world is much more than what we are capable of perceiving with our eyes, telescopes, microscopes or particle accelerators.
+As you see, Walter Russell was not just another human being, he opened our eyes to the fact that this world is much more than what we are able to perceive with our eyes, telescopes, microscopes or particle accelerators.

-This is my small tribute to a person in my opinion unjustly forgotten, who I am convinced will cease to be in future generations.
-I am not saying that he will be successful in everything, nor were the great former geniuses, but I can venture to think that, without him, we will not succeed.
+This is my little tribute to a person unfairly forgotten, who I am convinced will cease to be so in future generations.
+I am not saying that he will be right about everything, just like the great geniuses who preceded him, but I can venture to say that without him we will not succeed.